 Along with our brand-new Bush Tucker Trail look, now available in the Plant Life Balance app, we thought we’d share some native edibles that you can possibly find (or can grow) in your garden, almost no matter where you live.
-Our native edibles expert Narelle Happ (from A Garden Life in St Peters, NSW), shares some of her favourites.
+Our native edibles expert Narelle Happ from A Garden For Life, shares some of her favourites.

 How to grow native edibles at home

 “I grow my bush foods in a food forest style, with a top canopy and layers underneath.
 Having said that, there is an edible native food for any home garden situation no matter what the size, including pots.
 From groundcovers such as Mentha species, to strappy plants such as Bulbines and Dichopogons to small shrubs such as Austromyrtus dulcis – Midyim berries or Kunzea pomifera – Muntries, to medium shrubs such as the Citrus australasica – Finger Limes, to larger trees where the list is endless.
 Even the larger trees such as Backhousia citriodora – Lemon Myrtle can be grown in a large pot or used as hedge and its height maintained.
 This can be done with any of the edible tree species.”

 “Lemon Myrtle can be used in so many ways – from a fresh leaf tea to a dry leaf tea, ground up and used in desserts, or used for cooking with fish and meat.
 It can be turned into a refreshing cold drink and a bunch hanging in your home can be used as an air freshener.
 Medicinally, Backhousia citriodora has many uses from antimicrobial and anti-fungal properties and is used in aromatherapy and in body products.
 There is much research going into this plant.”